C0st1/Subtitles-Addon/README.md

 ## Presets

-The configure page offers 8 one-click presets for common language combinations:
+The configure page offers 8 one-click presets for common language combinations.
+All presets are fully translated into the page's 8 supported languages.

 | Preset | Languages |
 |--------|-----------|